-At a glance: Run an incrementality experiment to perform lift analysis of remarketing (retargeting) campaigns.
+At a glance: Run an Incrementality experiment to understand the true impact of your remarketing campaigns.

 Test group members are exposed to ads.
-The control group is not exposed to ads.
+The control group is not.

 As in any experiment, it's important to define exactly what you are testing (variables) and what you expect the outcome will be (the hypothesis).
 The following table provides guidelines and best practices for designing your experiment: